unitaryfund/unitary.fund/posts/_markdown/ambassador_alves_intro.md

 ![Frances Poblete's Prototype for a QuNetSim Web-Based User Interface](../../images/ambassador_alves_intro_QuNetSim_UI.png)

 While I have not found the time to dedicate to improving my front-end development skills during this last semester, I still plan to be a major contributor to this UI as it gets built later this year.

-### Quantum Computing Media Coverage Sentiment Analysis

-During a conversation with [Sarah Kaiser](https://www.sckaiser.com/), she mentioned her theory that the [Volkswagen’s 2015 emissions cheating scandal](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal) was a catalytic event in popularizing quantum computing.
-Her very plausible idea is that soon after the scandal, Volkswagen bought a D-Wave quantum annealer, which garnered significant media attention and made other large corporations look into the technology themselves.
-At that point, coverage of quantum computing allegedly both increased and the sentiment within that coverage improved.

-Since I have little experience with web scraping and sentiment analysis, this seemed like a great project to tackle.
-It is a tremendous learning opportunity that can likely also lead to an academic paper.
-My idea is to create a database of all articles on the topic from Reuters and the Associated Press, and then perform sentiment analysis on those articles.
-Once the analysis is complete, I plan to analyze how reporting and sentiment have changed before and after the emissions scandal.
-If that is successful, I can then turn my analysis towards Twitter.

 <p class="leading-block">
     Stay up to date with what Andre is working on by following him on <a href="https://github.com/andre-a-alves" target="_blank">GitHub</a> and <a href="https://www.linkedin.com/in/andre-a-alves/" target="_blank">LinkedIn</a>!